-For more than 15 years, Real Simple has shared tips, tricks and secrets to creating a more orderly home; these are some of our best tips for keeping shoes corralled and well-organized.
+For almost 20 years, Real Simple has shared tips, tricks, and secrets to creating a more orderly home; these are some of our best tips for keeping shoes corralled and well-organized.

 Love them or hate them, you have to have shoes.
 More than likely, you have several pairs, as does everyone else in your household.
 All these pairs of shoes, large or small, add up to one giant organizing problem, especially if you live in close quarters or have to add things like snow boots or specialized exercise shoes to the mix.